Google Docs available

 • Management: How a management team is assembled is stipulated here.

-• Breach: If a party should breach or default on any of its obligations under the agreement, this section deals with the subject of resignation and whether the relevant party has to sell their shares.
+• Breach: If a party should breach or default on any obligations under the agreement, this section deals with the subject of resignation and whether the relevant party has to sell their shares.

 • Other matters: Any further issues that may transpire or need outlining are written here.

-When should I use a Shareholders Agreement?
+When should you use a shareholders’ agreement?

 A Shareholders Agreement should be used when two or more individuals with a financial stake in a company wish to cement the terms and conditions surrounding their interests.